The strong vertices of charmed mesons $D$, $D^{*}$ and charmonia $J/\psi$, $\eta_{c}$: QCD sum rules

-where the factors $k$ and $E$ have different expressions and are shown in Table. \ref{kE}.
-Besides, $\mathscr{BB}[~]$ stands for the double Borel transform.
-However, in order to obtain the strong coupling constants, it is necessary to extrapolate the results into time-like regions $(Q^{2}<0)$.
-This process is realized by fitting the form factors with appropriate analytical functions and by setting the intermediate meson on-shell($Q^2=-m_{\mathrm{on-shell}}^{2}$).
+To obtain the final results of strong coupling constant, it is necessary to extrapolate $g({Q^2})$ into time-like regions $(Q^{2}<0)$.
+This process is realized by fitting the $g(Q^{2})$ with appropriate analytical functions and by setting the intermediate meson on-shell($Q^2=-m_{\mathrm{on-shell}}^{2}$).